mackankowski/front.jit/src/lectures/immutability/README.md

 There are two ways to clone an object in Javascript:

-- Shallow copy: the only first level of the object is copied.
+- **Shallow copy**: the only first level of the object is copied.
 Deeper levels are referenced.
-- Deep copy: all levels of the object are copied.
+- **Deep copy**: all levels of the object are copied.

 Shallow copies are a lot faster than deep copies.